corda/corda-logic-app-adapter/readme.md

 All flow logic to be invoked using this connector need to implement `FlowLogic<SignedTransaction>`.
 To be startable by the Logic App Service, all flow logic needs to be annotated by `@StartableByService`.

-To support the query requirements stated, only transactions that evolve single states linearly (sharing a common linearId, i.e. `LinearStates`) are supported in the adapter.
+To support the query requirements, only transactions that evolve single linear states are supported in the adapter.
 All flows invoked must have up to one linear state as input and up to one linear state as output and must not take any other inputs or outputs.
 Flows that take a linear state as input need to specify `linearState` as constructor parameter.

 ### Serialisation/Deserialisation

 The same limitations that apply to the interactive shell apply to inputs to the Logic App connector.
-Specifically, around the serialisation rules and types of flow that are supported.
+Specifically, around the serialisation rules (specifically the lack of support for polymorphism) and types of flow that are supported.

 In addition to the limitation of having to be `LinearStates`, any output states used have to be JSON serializable.
 Some types may not be JSON serializable using the underlying Jackson serializer.